JAlcocerT/JAlcocerT/content/blog/dev-cool-apis.md

 - **Comparison:** Unlike Zapier or Make.com, Pipedream exposes the underlying logic/code—you get the power of serverless backend but managed hosting and easy debugging.
 It appeals to users who want flexibility, speed, and API agility.[6][1]

 **Summary:**

 Pipedream is ideal for developers wanting rapid, flexible automation between cloud services, APIs, and custom code, without managing servers.

 It’s fast for prototyping, robust for event-driven scripting, and widely used for DevOps, SaaS, and workflow automation.

-Not a true no-code solution; best suited for technically comfortable users.[4][2][3]
+Not a true no-code solution; best suited for technically comfortable users.

 ### Smithery